suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 In hex format, the SUIT manifest shown above is:

 ~~~
-{::include examples/suit-manifest-aes-kw.hex.signed}
+{::include-fold examples/suit-manifest-aes-kw.hex.signed}
 ~~~

-The example above does not use storage slots.
-However, it is possible to specify this functionality for devices that support slots in flash memory.
-In the augmented example below we refer to the slots using [h'00'] and [h'01'].
-The component identifier [h'00'] would, in this example, specify the component slot #0.
+The previous example does not utilize storage slots.
+However, it is possible to implement this functionality for devices that support slots in flash memory.
+In the enhanced example below, we reference the slots using [h'00'] and [h'01'].
+In this context, the component identifier [h'00'] designates component slot #0.

 ~~~
-{::include examples/suit-manifest-aes-kw-slot.diag.signed}
+{::include-fold examples/suit-manifest-aes-kw-slot.diag.signed}
 ~~~

 ## ES-DH Example with Write + Copy Directives {#example-ES-DH-write}

-The following SUIT manifest requests a parser to authenticate the manifest with COSE_Sign1 ES256, to write and decrypt the encrypted payload into a component with the suit-directive-write directive.
+The following SUIT manifest instructs a parser to authenticate the manifest using COSE_Sign1 with ES256.
+It also directs the parser to write and decrypt the encrypted payload into a component via the suit-directive-write directive.

-The SUIT manifest in diagnostic notation (with line breaks added for readability) is shown here:
+The SUIT manifest in diagnostic notation (formatted with line breaks for clarity) is presented below:

 ~~~
-{::include examples/suit-manifest-es-ecdh-content.diag.signed}
+{::include-fold examples/suit-manifest-es-ecdh-content.diag.signed}
 ~~~

 In hex format, the SUIT manifest is this:

 ~~~
-{::include examples/suit-manifest-es-ecdh-content.hex.signed}
+{::include-fold examples/suit-manifest-es-ecdh-content.hex.signed}
 ~~~

 ## ES-DH Example with Dependency {#example-ES-DH-dependency}